OscarKjell/text/README.md

 The default method to map words to numbers in `text` uses BERT.
 BERT is a general-purpose language model that creates state-of-the-art word embeddings based on deep learning.
-To achieve this, `text` relies on `RBERT`, which in turn is based on TensorFlow; so make sure that these packages are properly installed and working\!
+To achieve this, `text` relies on `RBERT`, which in turn is based on TensorFlow; so please make sure that these packages are properly installed and working\!
 For up-to-date instructions see [RBERT](https://github.com/johnERgordon/RBERT).

 When above packages are installed and working, you can install the